Glacier Country – Guide for Backpackers

 Te Wahipounamu World Heritage Area

 The Glacier Country is included in one UNESCO’s World Heritage Areas, meaning the land has huge international significance.
-As well as natural importance, the area is historically important as it experienced a gold mining era.
+Other locations around the world classed as a World Heritage Area include the Pyramids of Gyza and the Amazon Rainforest – just to help you put this title into perspective.
+As well as natural importance, the Te Wahipounamu World Heritage Area is historically important as it experienced a gold mining era.

 Franz Josef Glacier

 New Zealand’s busiest glacier!
 The only way to get a guided walk on the Franz Josef Glacier is to go by helicopter.
 This will mean digging into your pockets for the big bucks, but as a hugely acclaimed activity for its uniqueness, many would say it is definitely worth it.
 Get amongst it all by climbing on top and inside the glacier.
 After your icy hike, entry to the Franz Josef village hot pools is free with your glacier hike so you can warm up in a native bush environment.

 If you want another perspective of the glacier with a dose of adrenaline, you can skydive over the glacier – a certainly stunning landscape to do a skydive.
 New Zealand’s highest tandem skydive is in Franz Josef with Skydive Franz.
 Also, you can take a horse trek through rainforest and see the glacier out into the distance.

 Looking to get on the water?
 The kayaking on Lake Mapourika, north of Franz Josef, is stunning!
 The mirror like water is perfect for taking those travel selfies.
 Oh yeah, and the Southern Alps view and the peaceful rainforests are good too.

 Best walks around Franz Josef Glacier